GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 07/Jan/2021 I gave a talk titled ["The deepening mystery of the Vela radio-pulsar glitch"](pdfs/Bar-Ilan.pdf) at the Department of Physics, Bar-Ilan University on our recent Vela paper.

 * 04/Dec/2020 I gave an improptu talk to the University of Southampton's [astrophysics group](http://www.astro.soton.ac.uk/) on our recent Vela paper.

 * 16/Nov/2020 New paper ["Flickering of the Vela pulsar during its 2016 glitch"](https://ui.adsabs.harvard.edu/abs/2020arXiv201107927A/abstract) on the arXiv.